ChrisOrgan/Covid_Analysis/readme_master.txt

           the most have the lowest rates of evolution.
 He further states that even though we find no evidence for this mode of evolution, it goes with our theme that the coronavirus is evolving gradually.
+            - We can skip the negative slope expectation altogether.
         - When describing the gradualism, we should showcase how the rate of evolution under this scenario is uniform across the tree.
      - **Discussion**